kavers1/LEDome/README.md

 - LedDome Host that can receive all client input. (process the input to output with game logic)
 - The Nats server to send all the output distribution mechanism.
 - 15 pieces IRA boards (each a part on the dome) that will send the color output to the led.
 (5 led strips on each Ira board.)
+  The IRA can do more things but for now we keep it like this.